Robert Burton (actor)

 Robert George Burton (August 13, 1895 – September 29, 1962) was an American film and television actor.

+Career

 Burton was born in Eastman, Georgia.
 He appeared in over 100 films and television programs, and was best known for playing Tom Gipson in the 1956 film The Brass Legend.

-He also appeared as a sheriff in the 1957 Gunsmoke episode "What The Whiskey Drummer Heard".
+He also appeared as a sheriff in the 1957 Gunsmoke episode What The Whiskey Drummer Heard.
+He had a recurring role as Dr. Burrage in the television series The Rifleman, which aired from September 30, 1958, to April 8, 1963.

-Burton died in September 1962 in Woodland Hills, California, at the age of 67.
+Burton died in September 1962 in Woodland Hills, California, at the age of 67 after completing The Slime People.